Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 "Will it remember changes I made to mods xml?"
-"Will it rmember mods I enabled/disabled between updates?"
+"Will it remember mods I enabled/disabled between updates?"
 Nope.
 I don't have a workaround for this.
 This is why I only recommend you update the list when you want to start a new game.
 Get a good long playthrough out of it, take a break, mayber play a different overhaul, and come back to us when you're ready.